Approaches I integrate

 -

-Sensorimotor Psychotherapy is a trauma- and attachment-informed approach that includes the body as an important source of information — not to over-focus on sensation, but to listen to what the nervous system may already be communicating.
+Sensorimotor Psychotherapy is a trauma- and attachment-informed approach that includes the body as an important source of information — not to over-focus on sensation, but to listen carefully to what the nervous system may already be communicating.

 Read more: